-Aster yellows phytoplasma, Garlic decline phytoplasma, and Onion yellows phytoplasma.
+Aster yellows phytoplasma, Garlic decline phytoplasma, and Onion yellows phytoplasma. • Viruses:

-• Viruses:

 Garlic dwarf virus, Garlic mite-borne latent virus, Garlic virus X, Onion mite-borne latent virus, Shallot yellow stripe virus, Sint-Jan's onion latent virus and Tobacco rattle virus.
 Bacteria:

 Erwinia chrysanthemi pv.
 Chrysanthemi, Burkholderia cepacia, and Pseudomonas xanthochlora.

-held in a manner to ensure that infestation/reinfestation does not occur following certification.

-If satisfied that the pre-shipment activities have been undertaken, the exporting country NPPO must confirm this by recording the treatments applied in the "Disinfestation and/or Disinfection Treatment" section and by endorsing the following additional declarations to the phytosanitary certificate:

-"The Allium dormant bulbs in this consignment have been sourced:

-sourced from a "Pest free area", "Pest free place of production" or "Pest free production site", free from regulated nematodes and fungi [if applicable].

-from a "Pest free area" (country freedom), free from regulated phytoplasmas (Aster yellows phytoplasma, Garlic decline phytoplasma and Onion yellows phytoplasma), viruses (Garlic dwarf virus, Garlic mite-borne latent virus, Garlic virus X, Onion mite-borne latent virus, Shallot yellow stripe virus, Sint-Jan's onion latent virus and Tobacco rattle virus), and bacteria (Erwinia chrysanthemi pv.
+AND held in a manner to ensure that infestation/reinfestation does not occur following certification. (iii) Additional declarations to the phytosanitary certificate If satisfied that the pre-shipment activities have been undertaken, the exporting country NPPO must confirm this by recording the treatments applied in the "Disinfestation and/or Disinfection Treatment" section and by endorsing the following additional declarations to the phytosanitary certificate: "The Allium dormant bulbs in this consignment have been sourced: - sourced from a "Pest free area", "Pest free place of production" or "Pest free production site", free from regulated nematodes and fungi [if applicable].
+AND from a "Pest free area" (country freedom), free from regulated phytoplasmas (Aster yellows phytoplasma, Garlic decline phytoplasma and Onion yellows phytoplasma), viruses (Garlic dwarf virus, Garlic mite-borne latent virus, Garlic virus X, Onion mite-borne latent virus, Shallot yellow stripe virus, Sint-Jan's onion latent virus and Tobacco rattle virus), and bacteria (Erwinia chrysanthemi pv.
 Chrysanthemi, Burkholderia cepacia and Pseudomonas xanthochlora)."

-Quarantine Period: This is the time required to complete inspections and/or testing to detect regulated pests.
+AND One of the following Additional Declarations for Phytophthora capsici and P. palmivora1: "The [insert species name] plants in this consignment have been sourced from [insert country name], which is free from Phytophthora capsici and P. palmivora".
+OR "The [insert species name] plants in this consignment were produced in a "pest free area" for Phytophthora capsici and P. palmivora".
+OR "The [insert species name] plants in this consignment were produced in a "pest free place of production" for Phytophthora capsici and P. palmivora". (v) Post-entry quarantine PEQ: Level 2 Quarantine Period: This is the time required to complete inspections and/or testing to detect regulated pests.
 Six months is an indicative minimum quarantine period.
-The quarantine period may be extended if material is slow growing, pests are detected, or treatments/testing are required.

-(vi) Assessment of Equivalent Phytosanitary Status

-Where the pre-export phytosanitary requirements (part ii) can not be met, a request for assessment of equivalent phytosanitary status can be made to MPI.

-3.2 Allium plants in tissue culture from any country

-Phytosanitary certificate: a completed phytosanitary certificate, issued by the national plant protection organisation (NPPO) of the exporting country, is required.

-Import permit: a import permit is required.

-Before a phytosanitary certificate is issued, the exporting country NPPO must be satisfied that the following activities required by the New Zealand Ministry for Primary Industries (MPI) have been undertaken.

-The Allium plants in tissue culture have been:

-inspected in accordance with appropriate official procedures and found to be free of any visually detectable regulated pests.

-- sourced from a "pest free area" (country freedom) free from the organisms listed below:

-• Phytoplasmas:
+The quarantine period may be extended if material is slow growing, pests are detected, or treatments/testing are required. (vi) Assessment of Equivalent Phytosanitary Status Where the pre-export phytosanitary requirements (part ii) can not be met, a request for assessment of equivalent phytosanitary status can be made to MPI.
+3.2 Allium plants in tissue culture from any country (i) Documentation Phytosanitary certificate: a completed phytosanitary certificate, issued by the national plant protection organisation (NPPO) of the exporting country, is required.
+Import permit: a import permit is required. (ii) Special tissue culture media requirements The tissue culture media must not contain charcoal. (iii) Phytosanitary requirements Before a phytosanitary certificate is issued, the exporting country NPPO must be satisfied that the following activities required by the New Zealand Ministry for Primary Industries (MPI) have been undertaken.
+The Allium plants in tissue culture have been: inspected in accordance with appropriate official procedures and found to be free of any visually detectable regulated pests.
+AND sourced from a "pest free area" (country freedom) free from the organisms listed below: • Phytoplasmas:

-Aster yellows phytoplasma, Garlic decline phytoplasma and Onion yellows phytoplasma.
+Aster yellows phytoplasma, Garlic decline phytoplasma and Onion yellows phytoplasma. • Viruses:

-• Viruses: